Farnace (Mysliveček)

 Farnace is an 18th-century Italian opera in 3 acts by the Czech composer Josef Mysliveček.
-It was composed to a libretto by the Italian poet Antonio Maria Lucchini that is best known from a setting by Antonio Vivaldi first produced at the Teatro Sant'Angelo in Venice for the carnival operatic season of 1727.
+It belongs to the serious type in Italian referred to as opera seria that would usually feature the designation dramma per musica in librettos.
+Farnace was composed to a text by the Italian poet Antonio Maria Lucchini that is best known from a setting by Antonio Vivaldi first produced at the Teatro Sant'Angelo in Venice for the carnival operatic season of 1727.
 For a performance in the 1760s, it would only be expected that a libretto of such age would be abbreviated and altered to suit contemporary operatic taste; this libretto was unusually old, even older than all but one of the librettos by Metastasio that continued by be set in the 1760s.
 The cuts and changes in the text made for the 1767 performance of Mysliveček's opera are not attributable.
 Indeed, they are quite extensive; not a single one of Lucchini's original aria texts was re-set by Mysliveček.
-However, it is the same cut libretto of Farnace, with small variants, used by the Neapolitan Davide Perez in his opera for the Regio Teatro of Turin in the 1751 Carnival, and repeated in Rome at the Torre Argentina Theater the following year, and in Messina (Regio Teatro della Munizione) and Naples (Teatro di San Carlo) in 1753 and again in 1757.
+However, it is the same condensed libretto of Farnace, with small variants, used by the Neapolitan Davide Perez in his version of the opera prepared for the Teatro Regio of Turin in carnival 1751, which was repeated in Rome at the Teatro Argentina the following year, and in Messina (at the Teatro Munizione) and Naples (at the Teatro di San Carlo) in 1753 and again in 1757.